 Examines the fall of the tsarist regime; the ideological roots of the Bolshevik Revolution; the economic, social, cultural, and political developments of the Soviet Union, from Lenin to Gorbachev; the failure of Soviet communism.
 Six credits.
-Not offered 2006-2007.

 325 Eastern Europe, 1848-1989